elisa-aleman/elisa-aleman.github.io/en/_drafts/accessibility.md

 ## Invisible disabilities

 In general, it's usually the case that people don't consider disabilities they can't see.
 Within the disabled community I've seen cases where even when someone is using a wheelchair, if they stand up and display the ability to use their legs, are accused of being lazy or fake.
-We have to understand that different people have different needs.
+We have to understand that different people have their reasons and people can have different needs.
 It could be that they can only stand up for short periods of time, or that they are not fully recovered from a debilitating injury, and we will never know.
 People who have hearing issues or chronic fatigue are often not discernible at first sight either.
 People who are color blind, also, are usually invisible to others.

 Personally, I also suffer from invisible disadvantages that make me need accommodations.
 Because of my ADHD, it's hard for me to focus on sounds or people's voices and fully understand something without fail.
 I don't have any hearing loss, but rather have audio processing issues.
 So I still need subtitles in videos even in my own language and prefer quiet places when having conversations so that I can fully concentrate on what people say.
 I also have knee problems from an injury I had when I was in high school, but when I complain about stairs, people often seem to think I just need more exercise.
 Meanwhile, I exercise daily, strength train and am very adept at several martial arts.
 I often get by without issue but it doesn't diminish the fact that these things are not always accessible in spaces that I visit, or the videos that I watch.
 I am also sensitive to loud noises and bright lights, so I often am uncomfortable in places with too many stimuli.